 Making spectacular videos involves more than just trimming video and writing titles; adding visual effects and filters for artistic and dramatic flair is at the very heart of video and film storytelling.
 Apply color filters for mood and atmosphere, Add crazy warp effects to create a surreal world.
 Make your video look like old-time film.
 Introduce lens flares, light rays, and glows.
 It all depends on your imagination and your creative needs.
-VEGAS Pro and VEGAS Movie Studio offer an exciting library of visual effects and filters just waiting to be put to use in your next project.
+VEGAS Pro offers an exciting library of visual effects and filters just waiting to be put to use in your next project.
 In this tutorial, we’re going to explore exactly how to add them to your video.

 We’ll follow these steps:

 Step 2: Drag Your Media to the Timeline

 Step 3: Add Effects to the Video Event

 Step 6: Add Effects at the Project Level

 Step 7: Add Effects to the Video Bus

 Now, let’s take a deep dive into adding effects and filters to your video in VEGAS Pro!

 To find the effects and filters in VEGAS Pro, go to the Video FX window.
 Some effects are true filters, changing the color characteristics of video in specific and artistic ways.
 Others are effects which manipulate the image in other ways such as adding borders or cutting out parts of the video in specialized shapes.
 Still others add effects which squeeze or stretch the video.
 And even others do much more.

 All filters are effects, so when we discuss adding effects, it includes any of the filters offered in VEGAS.